Tea Estates Malawi: A Visitor's Guide to Thyolo, Mulanje & Conforzi

 The first seeds were planted experimentally near Blantyre by Scottish missionaries in the 1880s, but commercial planting didn't take hold until 1908, on estates in Mulanje and Thyolo.
 The climate suited it almost too well: high altitude (600–1,200 metres), reliable rainfall, rich red soils, and the cool drift of air off the Mulanje massif.
 Within two decades the Shire Highlands were dotted with estates — Lauderdale, Esperanza, Ruo, Makwasa, Satemwa — many of them planted by Scottish, English and Italian settlers who came up through Nyasaland in search of land.

 The Italian thread is the one most relevant to this story.
 In 1907, an Italian settler named Ignaco Conforzi bought a plot of farmland in Thyolo and, over the decades that followed, built what is today one of the most distinctive estates in the country.
-You can read the full story of the Conforzi tea estate in our companion post — it's a family saga that takes in three generations, two world wars, and a continuous Italian-Malawian stewardship that has lasted more than a century.
+You can read the full story of the Thyolo highlands in our companion post — it's a family saga that takes in three generations, two world wars, and a continuous Italian-Malawian stewardship that has lasted more than a century.

 Today the industry is the country's second-largest foreign exchange earner after tobacco, employing more than 50,000 people across Thyolo and Mulanje.
 Much of the leaf you see in supermarket teabags across the UK — PG Tips, Tetley's, Lipton — began its life on these hillsides.